Retailer Spotlight: Confluence Kayak and Ski in Denver, Colorado

 After three years in business, Kahn bought out his partner and, shortly after, moved to a new, larger location, committing fully to the business.
 Just this month, Confluence has moved to its fourth location—a spot that Kahn calls the best yet.

-Even though Confluence is still working on its liquor license, Kahn says a handful of groups have talked to him about holding community nights and meetings in the shop.
-“It is such a natural community gathering place so we wanted to take advantage of that,” he says.
+Even though Confluence is still working on its liquor license, Kahn said a handful of groups have talked to him about holding community nights and meetings in the shop.
+“It is such a natural community gathering place so we wanted to take advantage of that,” he said.

 Kahn also plans to project kayak and ski films onto the shop’s back wall, so they’re viewable from the shop’s patio and the street.